By: Robert Davis

 A parolee who was well known to law enforcement in Australia shot and killed four people in the northern city of Darwin during an hour-long shooting spree at several crime scenes.

-The accused shooter, 45-year-old Benjamin Glenn Hoffman, was paroled in January, and was arrested while wearing an electronic monitoring anklet.
+The accused shooter, 45-year-old Benjamin Glenn Hoffmann, was paroled in January, and was arrested while wearing an electronic monitoring anklet.

 In a Facebook post, the Northern Territory Police Department (NTPD) said they don’t believe the shooting was an act of terrorism, and said, “There is no ongoing threat to the community.”